 - DTI Ratio: Usually 43%

-No matter which mortgage program you choose, comparing rates, terms, and qualification requirements is essential.
-However, HomeAbroad makes it easier for non-US citizens to achieve homeownership without needing a US credit score or long credit history.
+No matter which mortgage program you choose, comparing rates, terms, and qualification requirements is essential before applying for a mortgage.
+HomeAbroad makes the process easier and more seamless for non-US citizens to achieve homeownership without needing a strong US credit score.
 The next step in your journey is to gather the necessary documents and get prequalified.

 Documents Required to Get an EAD Mortgage